mrazomej/phd/docs/src/chapter_01/section_03_information.md

 n^r \leq m^t.
 $$
 If our encoding did not satisfy this, we would have to increase $t$, i.e., the number of characters we use to encode our message.
-On the other extreme, we could come up with a ridiculously long encoding scheme (imagine a version of Morse code where 1000 dots and dashes represent every letter).
+For example, if codons were made out of only two basepair, the genetic code would not be able to code for all 20 amino acids plus the stop codons.
+On the other extreme, we could develop a ridiculously long encoding scheme (imagine a version of the genetic code where 1000 basepair represented a single amino acid).
 To avoid this absurd scheme, we bound the encoded message's size to be as long as necessary to encode all potential messages, but not any longer.
 This bound is expressed as
 $$
 m^{t-1} < n^r \leq m^t.
 \label{eq:ineq_messages}